Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Evaluation

 The physical accuracy of the simulator is examined in four scenarios: constraint drift, energy conservation, energy dissipation, and contact violation.
 A comparison to commonly used alternative implementations is provided for reference.
 The results are displayed in Fig. \ref{fig:physical_accuracy}.

-For the constraint drift in Fig. \ref{fig:physical_accuracy} (a), a three-link mechanism forming a kinematic loop is used with link lengths $l_1=1$m, $l_2=\scriptstyle{\frac{\sqrt{2}}{2}}$m, $l_3=1$m, masses $m_1=1$kg, $m_2=\scriptstyle{\frac{\sqrt{2}}{2}}$kg, $m_3=1$kg, and a time step $\Delta t=0.01$s.
+For the constraint drift in Fig. \ref{fig:physical_accuracy} (a), a three-link mechanism forming a kinematic loop is used with link lengths $l_1=1$m, $l_2=\scriptstyle{\frac{\sqrt{2}}{2}}$m, $l_3=1$m, masses $m_1=1$kg, $m_2=\scriptstyle{\frac{\sqrt{2}}{2}}$kg, $m_3=1$kg, and a step size $\Delta t=0.01$s.
 In minimal coordinates, the loop-closure constraints must be explicitly enforced.
-In non-variational integrators the dynamics and constraints are formulated on an acceleration level.
+In non-variational integrators, the dynamics and constraints are formulated on an acceleration level.
 Without constraint stabilization \cite{baumgarte_stabilization_1972}, i.e., a spring-damper connection, the links of the mechanism start to drift apart.
 The explicit 4th-order Runge-Kutta-Munte-Kaas integrator \cite{hairer_geometric_2006} exhibits constraint drift without such stabilization.
 The 1st-order variational integrator prevents constraint drift entirely and does not require constraint stabilization.

-The energy conservation in Fig. \ref{fig:physical_accuracy} (b) is evaluated on a frictionless double pendulum with link lengths $l=1$m, masses $m=1$kg, and a time step $\Delta t=0.01$s.
-Strictly explicit and implicit integrators are not able to conserve energy for conservative mechanical systems.
+The energy conservation in Fig. \ref{fig:physical_accuracy} (b) is evaluated on a frictionless double pendulum with link lengths $l=1$m, masses $m=1$kg, and a step size $\Delta t=0.01$s.
+Unlike variational integrators, strictly explicit or implicit Runge-Kutta integrators do not generally have tight bounds on the energy error for conservative mechanical systems, although certain methods, for example symmetric ones, do \cite{hairer_geometric_2006}.
 The explicit 2nd-order Runge-Kutta method (Heun's method) injects energy into the system, while the energy error stays bounded for the variational integrator.

-Accurate energy dissipation is an important property, for example in passivity-based control approaches \cite{music_passive_2018}.
-The dissipation behavior in Fig. \ref{fig:physical_accuracy} (c) is evaluated on a damped pendulum with link length $l=1$m, mass $m=1$kg, joint damping $d=\frac{1}{2}\text{N}\frac{\text{s}}{\text{m}}$ and a time step $\Delta t=0.1$s.
+Accurate energy dissipation is an important property, for example, in passivity-based control approaches \cite{music_passive_2018}.
+The dissipation behavior in Fig. \ref{fig:physical_accuracy} (c) is evaluated on a damped pendulum with link length $l=1$m, mass $m=1$kg, joint damping $d=\frac{1}{2}\text{N}\frac{\text{s}}{\text{m}}$ and a step size $\Delta t=0.1$s.
 Euler's method used for comparison shows poor dissipation behavior in drastically underdamping the pendulum, whereas the variational integrator demonstrates good dissipation performance after a small initial error.